 You can pull up at some of the huge flat screens in the expansive bar area to watch a game and the mandatory forty-minute bake time just flies by.

 What to try: The Famous Stuffed Individual Deep-Dish, with your favorite toppings.
 Power through the piled high layers loaded with cheese for a meal to remember.
-Sounds simple, but the complexity of the layers and the combination of only the best ingredients make this a “best of” Chicago deep-dish pizza for the ages.
+Sounds simple, but the complexity of the layers and the combination of only the best ingredients make this a “best of” all deep dish pizza in Chicago.

 864 N State St. // +1 312-751-1766